MariaAnaGonzalez/MCA.Violence.Colombia/code/README.md

 This folder contains all R scripts used for data preparation, analysis, and export in the study.
 Scripts are named sequentially to reflect their order of execution.

 > ⚠️ **Note**: Due to data confidentiality, the dataset is not included in this repository.
-However, the code used to process and analyze the data is available here for transparency and reproducibility.
+However, the code used to process and analyze the data is fully available for transparency and reproducibility.

 ---

 ## 🔧 Script Overview

 - `00_setup.R`: Installs and loads all required R packages.
-- `01_data_cleaning.R`: Imports and prepares data, including recoding and variable transformations.
+- `01_data_cleaning.R`: Imports and prepares the data, including variable recoding and transformations.
 - `02_data_exploration.R`: Performs summary statistics and descriptive analyses.
-- `03_analysis_mca.R`: Runs the Multiple Correspondence Analysis (MCA).
+- `03_analysis_mca.R`: Conducts Multiple Correspondence Analysis (MCA).
 - `04_tables_export.R`: Generates and exports tables for the manuscript.
 - `05_graphs_export.R`: Creates and exports relevant visualizations.